Hello and welcome to the podcast of the Lotus Eaters.

 Look what happened under COVID.

-Look what happened under people who who used to be reasonably conservative suddenly adopting woke and then the reverse as work becomes unfashionable.
+Look what happened under people who used to be reasonably conservative suddenly adopting woke and then the reverse as woke becomes unfashionable.

-People can force themselves via effortful control and via just a desire for status and a desire to be seen as moral to change their mind.
+People can force themselves by effortful control and via just a desire for status and a desire to be seen as moral to change their mind.

-Here's the problem with what you're saying the rationale behind face veils and these kinds of coverings is that men have no self control and the rationale behind what you're saying is that you must have enough self control to integrate.
+Here's the problem with what you're saying: the rationale behind face veils and these kinds of coverings is that men have no self-control.

 These two views are entirely at odds with each other.